thejunto/handbook/content/workflow.md

 ![accountability](/images/accountability.png)

 ## Consequences

-#### Check-ins:
-If you fail to post before 10am there is a $25 dollar penalty that will be discounted from your paycheck at the end of the month.

-#### Weekly-Priorities:

 You should check-in saying you accomplished your weekly **Work Priority** no later than Saturday at 4am.
 #### First fail:

-If you fail to do so, on Monday we will discuss:
+If you fail to do so, on Monday at noon, everyone will stop what they're working on and have a Skype call with you to discuss:
 - Why you failed.
 - What you can do next time to avoid the same mistakes.
 - What valuable lessons can we all learn from this.
 - What are the next steps for completing the failed task.

-You will donate $25 to a charity of your choice and will have the same priority for next week.
+You will need to continue with the same priority for next week.

 We see failure as an opportunity to learn.
 These meetings are positive, helpful, and fun.

 #### Second fail in a row:

-You will donate $75 to a charity of your choice.
+You will be asked to leave Junto.
+If it's unclear whether you failed or not, the team will take a vote, majority wins.

 ## Over-communicate